About Records of London's Livery Companies Online (ROLLCO).

 The Freedom

-The Livery Companies of the City of London originate from medieval trade guilds, established to regulate particular crafts.
+The Livery Companies of the City of London originate from the medieval trade guilds which were established to regulate particular crafts.
 Guilds supervised the training of apprentices, controlled standards of craftsmanship, and protected craftsmen from unfair competition.
 They also provided financial support to their members in old age and in times of poverty and bereavement.
 Up until the nineteenth century, Freedom of the City of London (or Citizenship) and the right to exercise one's trade there could only be obtained through membership of a Livery Company.

 Over time many Companies' direct involvement with their original craft declined, but membership has continued to be important.
 Today, Freedom of a Livery Company confers few tangible benefits; however, members continue to take pride in the history and traditions of their Companies and many present day Company families have generations' long connections with their Company.